 - optimise the ink, including for slot die coating and printing of devices,

 - work with the University of New South Wales and VTT Finland technical teams

 Due to recent results, a new program is being initiated with VTT and specialists within the printed electronics team, to analyse and optimise memory ink film thickness and device operation and performance.

-Additionally, the VTT team with test standard industry electrode architecture and configurations.
+Additionally, the VTT team will test standard industry electrode architecture and configurations.